 Editor's note: This story was originally published Oct.
 12. We're bringing it back today because this would have been Matthew Shepard's 42nd birthday.
 It is also World AIDS Day.

 LARAMIE, Wyo.
-(Circa) — “I would not want my life to be memorialized forever as a 21-year-old college student,” said Judy Shepard.
+(CIRCA) — “I would not want my life to be memorialized forever as a 21-year-old college student,” Judy Shepard said.
 “You change.
 You become somebody different.
 Matt will forever be 21 years old.”

 He was found 18 hours later and rushed to the hospital in critical condition.
 He never regained consciousness.

 “We were in Saudi Arabia at the time,” recounts his father Dennis Shepard.
 “His aunt called.
 She just said, ‘Matt’s in the hospital.
 He’s in critical condition.
 You need to get back here to the states as quickly as you can.
 He's got severe head injuries.’
 That's all they said.
 So we assumed this whole time that it was a car accident.”

 Jason Marsden was a friend of Matthew’s.
 He was working as a journalist for the local newspaper at the time.

 “I was in the newsroom, and we got a press release on the fax machine saying a young man had been very badly beaten, found outside of town, and was in intensive care in critical condition and that they were investigating the possibility that it was an anti-gay hate crime,” Marsden said.